qcode-software/qcode-tcl/doc/procs/response_record_valid.md

 Description
 -----------
-Adds or modifies a valid element in the record object of the [global JSON response].
+Adds or modifies a valid element in the record object of the [connection response](../connection-response.md).

 The name argument is the name of the element.
 The value argument is the value of the element.